Japanese Traditions: Teru Teru Bozu

 The words teru (照る), meaning “to shine” and bozu (坊主), referring to a Buddhist priest (or someone gone bald), call to a priest’s magical powers (literally: shine, shine monk) to prevent rain.
 In particular, Teru Teru Bozu are popular with Japanese children who are first introduced to them in kindergarten or daycare through a beautiful, yet slightly creepy nursery rhyme that became popular in 1921.
 The rhyme calls Teru Teru Bozu to bring back the sunny days, promising that if the wish is fulfilled, lots of sake will be granted, and if not, its neck will be chopped off.
 What can we say — children’s songs back in the days were not exactly on par with the Disney tunes we’re used to nowadays.

 There are multiple legends behind the origins of the cute good-weather dolls, some being quite terrifying.
-One story traces back Teru Teru Bozu to the tragic death of a “Good Weather Monk” back in feudal Japan, who had promised a Japanese village plagued by continuous rain that he would stop the bad weather and rescue the farmland.
+One story traces back Teru Teru Bozu to the tragic death of a “good weather monk” back in feudal Japan, who had promised a Japanese village plagued by continuous rain that he would stop the bad weather and rescue the farmland.
 But the rain continued and the angry feudal lord ordered the monk’s decapitation and then wrapped his head in a white cloth and hung it up to wish for good weather.

-As the tradition goes, you make a plain faced Teru Teru Bozu, hang it outside your window then wait in anticipation.
+As the tradition goes, you make a plain-faced Teru Teru Bozu, hang it outside your window then wait in anticipation.
 If the following day, the Teru Teru Bozu has delivered and the sun is shining, you show your gratitude by drawing a smiley face on it.
-If however, your doll has been unsuccessful in its mission … we say, be gentle and give it another chance.
+If however, your doll has been unsuccessful in its mission… we say, be gentle and give it another chance.
 After all, it’s no longer feudal Japan!

 Making Your Own

 Making a Teru Teru Bozu is as easy as making instant ramen.
-First, prepare two same-sized square pieces cloth or simply use two pieces of tissue paper and one rubber band.
-Second, crumple-up one of the pieces of cloth into a ball-shape for the head, then wrap the other piece around it, twisting to make the doll’s head.
+First, prepare two same-sized square pieces of cloth or simply use two pieces of tissue paper and one rubber band.
+Second, crumple-up one of the pieces of cloth into a ball shape for the head, then wrap the other piece around it, twisting to make the doll’s head.
 Last, use your rubber-band to keep the head in place.
 And if you want to get a bit more creative, the following YouTube tutorial shows you how to make a really cute Teru Teru Bozu from a soft wool material!
 The principle is basically the same.

-Hope the sun will shine tomorrow!
+Let’s hope the sun will shine tomorrow!